 - The practice had clear systems to manage risk so that safety incidents were less likely to happen.
-When incidents did happen, the practice learned from them and improved their processes. - Safety systems were comprehensive and actions were taken to prevent legionella occurring in the water system (legionella is a term for a particular bacterium which can contaminate water systems in buildings).
-However, there was no evidence of the original risk assessment for this. - The practice routinely reviewed the effectiveness and appropriateness of the care it provided.
-It ensured care and treatment was delivered according to evidence-based guidelines. - Clinicians had access to appropriate information to deliver safe care and treatment.
-We saw that some staff were removing some items of post without the GP having had sight of them and without a protocol for this or audit of the process.
-We saw that these items were few and of minor clinical importance and the practice said they would address this.
+When incidents did happen, the practice learned from them and improved their processes. - The practice routinely reviewed the effectiveness and appropriateness of the care it provided.
+It ensured care and treatment was delivered according to evidencebased guidelines. - Clinicians had access to appropriate information to deliver safe care and treatment. - Patients said they were treated with compassion dignity and respect and they were involved in their care and decisions about their treatment.
+Information was provided to help patients to understand the care available to them.